-Kraken Latin for the Logic Years will eventually be a series of two courses.
-Book One is already available and Book Two will be available the Summer of 2016.
-Aimed at students in what is considered the “logic stage,” Kraken Latin is more challenging than many other Latin programs that target students below high school level.
-Consequently, Book One can easily serve as a full year Latin course for high school students as well.
-While the course does not require the previous study of Latin, students without some background might find the pace overwhelming.
+Kraken Latin for the Logic Years consists of two courses in Latin, Book One and Book Two.
+Aimed at students in what is considered the “logic stage,”about grades six through eight, Kraken Latin is more challenging than many other Latin programs that are intended for use below high school level.
+Consequently, both courses can easily serve as full-year Latin courses for high school students as well.
+While Book One does not require the previous study of Latin, students without some background might find the pace overwhelming.
 For example, in the first week, students translate from Latin into English, “Male pugnās, sed stō et bene pugnō.”
 (Translation: “You [sg.] fight badly, but I stand and fight well.”)
 By the third week, students are translating lengthy sentences from English into Latin and a short story from Latin into English.

-While the vocabulary includes many words encountered in other first year Latin courses, there are some unique words and the content itself is a bit different.
-Rather than using sentences based on the writings of Caesar and Cicero, the author bases her content on tales of pirates, goddesses, the kraken (a legendary Scandinavian sea monster), brave heroes, kings, and queens, and other more appealing content along with Christian content.
+While the vocabulary in Book One includes many words encountered in other first year Latin courses, there are some unique words, and the content itself is a bit different.
+Rather than using sentences based on the writings of Caesar and Cicero, author Natali Monnette bases her content on tales of pirates, goddesses, the Kraken (a legendary Scandinavian sea monster), brave heroes, kings, and queens, and other such stories.
+There is also some Christian content.

-Since it is written for students at the logic stage, they are given activities and exercises that require them to think and analyze rather than simply memorize.
+Since Kraken Latin is written for students at the logic stage, they are given activities and exercises that require them to think and analyze rather than simply memorize.
 For example, they begin each week’s lesson by thinking up English derivatives for the week’s Latin vocabulary words.
-However, students DO learn some chants to help them remember conjugations and declensions, and they do memorize the Pater Noster (The Our Father), the Magnificat, the Nicene Creed, and Psalm 23 in Latin during the course.
+However, students also memorize chants to help them remember conjugations and declensions.

-While the course has a guide for classical pronunciation, you are encouraged to choose whatever form of pronunciation you prefer and then stick with it.
+While Book One has a guide for classical pronunciation, you are encouraged to choose whatever form of pronunciation you prefer and then stick with it.

-The course consists of a teacher edition and a student book.
-This is not a self-teaching course; it is intended to be presented by a teacher.
-Consequently, the teacher edition intersperses pages of teaching notes between the pages showing student activities (as presented in the student books).
-The course is well organized and easy to follow.
-It includes extra teaching notes that address the kinds of questions students might ask on confusing issues.
+Each course consists of a teacher edition and a student book.
+These are not self-teaching courses; they are intended for presentation by a teacher.
+Consequently, the teacher editions intersperse pages of teaching notes between the pages showing student activities as presented in the student books.
+The courses are well organized and easy to follow.
+They include teaching notes that address the kinds of questions students might ask on confusing issues.
 While parents or teachers with no Latin background can teach the course, they will have to prepare in advance for each lesson and put in study time of their own to keep up with students.
 (I think the course probably works best when taught by a teacher who knows Latin.)

-Student activities in the teacher edition have answers included.
-Weekly quizzes and unit tests are included in the teacher edition and can be copied for the class.
-However these are also available to be printed directly from the publisher's website for free.
-Answer keys are included in the teacher edition.
+Student activities in the teacher edition have overprinted answers.
+Weekly quizzes and unit tests are included in the teacher edition for Book One and can be copied for the class.
+For Book Two, you will need to download quizzes and tests from the publisher's website.
+Book One quizzes and tests can also be downloaded.
+Answer keys are included in the teacher editions.

-Student books have plenty of space for them to write directly in their books, even for the lengthier translation passages.
-Both books have appendices with chant charts (showing all of the conjugations and declensions learned) and English to Latin and Latin to English glossaries.
-The student book includes a “Grammatical Concept Index” in the appendix while the teacher edition has ten pages summarizing “Latin Grammar Basics” near the front of the book.
+Student books have plenty of space to write directly in the books, even for the lengthier translation passages.
+Both teacher and student books have appendices with chant charts (showing all of the conjugations and declensions learned) and English to Latin and Latin to English glossaries.
+For each course, the student book includes a “Grammatical Concept Index” in the appendix, while the teacher edition has ten pages summarizing “Latin Grammar Basics” near the front of the book.
 The author leaves it to the parent or teacher whether or not to cover any of this information before starting into the course.

-Kraken Latin should be great for students in junior high who have already studied some Latin.
-It is likely to be a challenging course, even for those with previous background.
+Kraken Latin should be great for students in junior high or high school who have already studied some Latin.
+It is likely to be a challenging course, even for those with previous background in Latin.
 Students beginning Kraken Latin without previous background will need to spend extra time mastering the vocabulary and basic concepts, perhaps moving more slowly through the beginning lessons until they have developed some confidence.
-High schoolers with no background will likely find the course quite challenging, but manageable.